Sarah Davenport MBACP (Dip Couns)

 Before setting up my practice I spent 3 years at Poole Domestic Abuse Project counselling the survivors of domestic violence and abuse and also worked as a volunteer for Victim Support.

 I have had specialist training in working with people affected by domestic and sexual violence and for teenagers in controlling and abusive relationships.
 I attend regular conferences as a member of the Southern Western Dorset Domestic Violence and Abuse Forum and the Safer Poole Partnership.
-These conferences have included raising awareness of issues surrounding the grooming of children and young people, managing the risk for people involved in prostitution, tackling sexual violence, forced marriage, coercion and honour based violence.
+These conferences have included raising awareness of issues surrounding the grooming of children and young people, managing the risk for people involved in prostitution, tackling sexual violence, forced marriage, coercive control and so called honour based violence.

 Areas of counselling I deal with